Our Media

 The Sunny New Frontier for Traders: Greece, Italy, Spain

 For years, southern Europe’s markets were dismissed as risky, stagnant, or peripheral.
-Investors crowded into Germany’s DAX or France’s CAC, while the Athens, Milan, and Madrid exchanges languished on the margins.
 But that story is quickly changing.

 Citadel routing argument “doesn’t hold weight”, experts say

-Citadel Securities and its allies are desperate to stop IEX Options’ market launch, but academics and industry experts who spoke to Global Trading dismiss Citadel’s arguments as self-serving, and are coming down on IEX’s side.
+Citadel Securities and its allies are desperate to stop IEX Options’ market launch, but industry experts who spoke to Global Trading dismiss Citadel’s arguments as self-serving.

 Jane Street’s Trading Secrets Spill Into Open and Face Rivals’ Scrutiny